idamith/shopping-cart-service/README.md

 ### -  Good Test coverage.

+Solution is unit tested strongly with,
+- JUnit
+- Mockito
+- AssertJ

 ### -  The app does't lose message if the database connections goes down

 JMS Broker **ActiveMQ** ensures delivery of messages regardless the consistency of database connection.
 If any